WARDEN Explained

 Per Analysis (DSA, scenarios) “sens”

-- Load inputs sequentially.
-If it’s an unnamed list, unlist it and assign to the “sens” input list.
+- Load inputs sequentially and assign to the “sens” input environment.

 -